rs-delve/rs-delve.github.io/_people/david-ellis.md

 actionteam: true
 ---

-David is a Reader in Pure Mathematics at the University of Bristol.
+David is a Reader in Mathematics at the University of Bristol.